soojeong-park-ca/natours-sass-project/README.md

 - CSS properties: **`clip-path`** | **`background-clip`** | **`shape-outside`** | **`column-count`**
 - CSS functions: **`circle(<shape-radius> at <position>)`** | **`transform: skew()`**

-I look forward to ...
+I look forward to using SASS more in the future with my projects!

 ## Author